mnot/I-D/link-hint/draft.md

 -----

 * Hint Name: allow
-* Description: Hints the HTTP methods that the current client can use to interact with the target resource; equivalent to the Allow HTTP response header.
+* Description: Hints the HTTP methods that can be used to interact with the target resource; equivalent to the Allow HTTP response header.
 * Content Model: array (of strings)
 * Specification: [this document]